Bedford Level Corporation: History

 The low-lying land of East Central England, known as the Fens, consisted traditionally of semi-continuous marshland and peat bog interspersed with isolated patches of higher ground.
 Agriculture has only been made possible by a co-ordinated system of drainage ditches.
-During medieval times this was controlled by the great monasteries in the area but fell into disrepute after the dissolution of the monasteries.
-By the 1600s the general drainage situation was so bad that King Charles I invited Cornelius Vermuyden, the Dutch engineer, to devise a scheme to drain the Great Fen.
+During medieval times this was controlled by the great monasteries in the area but fell into disrepair after the dissolution of the monasteries.
+By the 1600s the general drainage situation was so bad that King James I invited Cornelius Vermuyden, the Dutch engineer, to devise a scheme to drain the Great Fen.